bitter6290/PokeRasa/README.md

 # PokeRasa
-Implementation of the Pokemon battle engine in Unity, with a few overworld functions as well.
+Implementation of the Pokemon battle engine in Unity, with a few overworld functions planned as well.

 # Features